-Your Contractor's Proposals [insert reference to item] deal with the matter and, therefore, they prevail in accordance with clause 2.4.1 of the conditions of contract.
+Your Contractor's Proposals [insert reference to item] deal with the matter and, therefore, they prevail in accordance with clause 2.16.2 [substitute '2.13.4' when using ICD or '2.14.2' when using DB] of the conditions of contract.
 There will be no adjustment to the contract sum.

-Your Contractor's Proposals do not deal with the matter and, therefore, I should be pleased if you would comply with clause 2.4.1 of the conditions of contract and inform me in writing of your proposed amendment to deal with the discrepancy so that the employer may either agree or decide how to deal with the discrepancy.
+Your Contractor's Proposals do not deal with the matter and, therefore, I should be pleased if you would comply with clause 2.16.2 [substitute '2.13.3.2' when using ICD or '2.14.2' when using DB] of the conditions of contract and inform me in writing of your proposed amendment to deal with the discrepancy so that the employer may either agree or decide how to deal with the discrepancy.

-To contractor, if architect finds discrepancy within the Contractor's Proposals This letter is only suitable for use with WCD 98
+To contractor, if architect finds a discrepancy within the Contractor's Proposals This letter is only suitable for use with SBC, ICD or DB